MakerPnP/egui_deferred_table/README.md

 - `[fixed]` for any bug fixes.
 - `[security]` to invite users to upgrade in case of vulnerabilities.

+### (unreleased)

+- [changed] Remove the `DeferredTableBuilder` in favor of a solution that allows caching of the column parameters on an as-required basis so they do not have to be built every frame.

 ### 0.1.4 (2025/09/10)

 - [fixed] Fix panic when column constraints are not specified for a column.